-5. Set the boot image for the next system boot using the suggested xtcli command.
+3. Set the boot image for the next system boot using the suggested xtcli command.

-The shell_bootimage_label.sh program suggests an xtcli command to set the boot image based on the value of BOOT_IMAGE0 for the system set that is being used.
+The shell_bootimage_label.sh program suggests an xtcli command to set the boot image based on the value of BOOT_IMAGE0 for the system set that you are using.
 The -i bootimage option specifies the path to the boot image and is either a raw device, for example, /raw0 or /raw1, or a file such as /bootimagedir/bootimage.new.